Automate PowerPoint Slides Creation with Python

 💡 TIPS

-You can change the position of the objects by modifying the parameters of Inches() functions.
+You can change the position of the objects by modifying the parameters of the Inches() functions.

 Weekly Analysis of Order Profile

-In this slide, you will use a stacked bar plot chart and the comments will be based on the full month scope.
+In this slide, you will use a stacked bar plot chart, and the comments will be based on the whole month scope.

 Order Profile — (Image by Author)